EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

 kubectl apply -f generated-proxy-auth.yaml
 ```

-### 7. Configure OIDC Client (if using custom OIDC)
+### 7. Configure OIDC Client (if using OIDC)

-A Keycloak client is required for the ingress protection of the Processing BB openEO Argo Engine.
+A Keycloak client is required so the OpenEO API can validate tokens issued by your IAM deployment.
 The client can be created using the Crossplane Keycloak provider via the `Client` CRD.

 ```bash
 source ~/.eoepca/state